axibase/atsd/api/network/README.md

 The above behavior can be modified by changing the `input.disconnect.on.error` setting to `No` on the **Settings > Server Properties** page.

-This will cause the database to maintain a client connection even if one of the received commands is malformed or unknown.
+This causes the database to maintain a client connection even if one of the received commands is malformed or unknown.

 ### UDP Datagrams